18F/identity-gitlab/README.md

 #### Automated git-ssh

-The `gitlab-<clustername>.<domain>` endpoint should be plumbed up in the app environments if you have turned XXX on in tfvars, so things should be able to do a `git clone git@gitlab-<clustername>.<domain>:root/repo.git` without hinderance.
+The `gitlab-<clustername>.<domain>` endpoint should be plumbed up in the app environments if you have turned `gitlab_enabled` on in tfvars, so things should be able to do a `git clone git@gitlab:root/repo.git` without hinderance.  *NOTE:* you will need to use `gitlab` for the hostname instead of the proper `gitlab-<clustername>.<domain>` domain because you need to get to the privatelink instead of the real load balancer endpoint.

 #### Editing users/roles